 Grants are awarded twice a year.
-Initial proposals must be submitted by no later than July 17, 2023, for the second 2023 scholarship cycle.
-Thus, successful applicants will be required to submit a full proposal no later than August 28, 2023, for funds to be awarded in November 2023.
-The deadline for initial proposals for the first 2024 grant cycle will be January 2024.
+Initial proposals must be submitted by no later than January 19, 2024, for the first 2024 scholarship cycle.
+Thus, successful applicants will be required to submit a full proposal no later than February 21, 2024, for funds to be awarded in May 2024.
+The deadline for initial proposals for the Fall 2024 grant cycle will be July 2024.

 Letters of inquiry and grant applications should be submitted by e-mail to firstname.lastname@example.org